 Have you been considering a dental makeover?
-For better or worse, most people’s smiles (or lack of one) dominate their facial appearance.
+A person’s smile dominates their facial appearance.
 Even with a lifetime of diligent dental hygiene and regular visits to the dentist, visual blemishes can still appear and diminish a patient’s confidence.
 While many cosmetic issues don’t threaten a patient’s health, their appearance may indicate more trouble than the eye can see.

 As part of a sophisticated dental makeover, the cosmetic dentist will detect and treat all invasive dental diseases.
 They will thoroughly analyze and correct problems with bite symmetry.
 A personalized smile makeover involves more than just improving the look of your teeth.
 To ensure that your smile lasts, Dr. Fondriest will also ensure that your mouth is free of disease and able to function properly.